-Research has found that switching your High-Bay lighting to LED lighting can drastically change the amount of money your business spends on energy costs over night.
-Making the change to LED lighting can reduce your businesses energy costs by about 60% according to the US Department of Energy.
+Research has found that switching your High-Bay lighting to LED lighting can drastically change the amount of money your business spends on energy costs overnight.
+Making the change to LED lighting can reduce your business’s energy costs by about 60% according to the US Department of Energy.

 Indoor lighting spaces with ceilings 25 feet or more are defined as “high-bay” lighting.
 Most of the electricity used during operation goes to these types of light fixtures.
 Most of the time we find businesses that are using these fixtures are wasting large amounts of electricity due to outdated technology.

 With LED lighting saving an average of 60% of lighting efficiency costs overnight, any warehouse that takes advantage of an LED Lighting upgrade will see a decreased cost in their electric bill each month.
 Upgrading your businesses and warehouses will make a huge impact on your overhead costs immediately.